 So if your spouse appears to be repenting, read the checklist and see if he is meeting all the criteria.
 I mean all.
 Don’t think he is repenting if he is only showing a few of those signs.
 Almost all abusers can fake repentance and put on better conduct for a while.
 That’s how they charm their new victims.

 Can abusers change?

-Unless an abuser is genuinely converted to Christ, unless he has come to saving faith by the power of God (for only God can bringing a dead spirit to life) he will not truly change at the core.
+We believe that unless an abuser is genuinely converted to Christ, unless he has come to saving faith by the power of God (only God can bringing a dead spirit to life) he will not truly change at the core.
 All he will be able to do is change by his own efforts, and his own efforts are rarely enough.
-He will get tired of making the effort.
+In the vast vast majority of cases, the abuser gets tired of making the effort.
 His basic selfishness and his belief in his own entitlement to mistreat his partner will rise to the surface again.

 And even if an abuser should truly be converted, to change abusive habits of thinking and behaviour still requires much hard work on the part of the abuser.
 God initiates conversion, but Christians are urged to renew their minds — and that requires diligent perseverance in mortifying the habitual sins.

 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
 (Romans 12:2)